 TAC provided direct technical assistance and support for Louisiana's housing and health and human service agencies on all aspects program implementation, including capacity building and training for local providers on best practice supportive housing service delivery.
 TAC also assisted with the development and implementation of data tracking and performance outcome measurement systems, and conducted an early implementation evaluation of the initiative.

 Beginning in 2011, TAC has supported Louisiana's PSH initiative though contracts with the Louisiana Department of Health and Hospitals (DHH) and the Louisiana Housing Corporation (LHC).
 Currently, close to 2,500 units are under lease with housing retention rates approximating 95 percent, and a reduction in average monthly Medicaid costs per person of 24 percent.
-TAC is also assisting with the state's transition to sustainable services funding through Medicaid, and with transitioning PSH outreach, referral, and service coordination functions to the state's new Statewide Management Organization (SMO) for behavioral health services.
+TAC is also assisting with the state's transition to sustainable services funding through Medicaid, and with transitioning PSH outreach, referral, and service coordination functions to the new statewide management organization for behavioral health services.